patryk-ku/discord-bot/README.md

 # discord-bot

 Simple self-hosted multipurpose Discord bot designed for use in small/private discord servers.
+This bot is also 100% compatible with Termux because I host it myself on an old android phone.

 ## Commands